How is Santa Monica-Malibu Unified School District performing?

 What is the amount and cost of the bonds under consideration?

-The Board has placed a $485M bond measure (.04 cents per $100 of assessed (not market) value) before Santa Monica voters and a $195M bond (.03 per $100 of assessed value) before Malibu voters (and SMMUSD voters in unincorporated areas).
-Assessed value of a property is based on LA County Assessor’s office, and is typically significantly lower than market value, especially for long-time homeowners.
-The funds raised within each community would stay in each community and be used for school repairs and upgrades.
-While voter approval of the bonds would authorize the District with the total amount, the bonds would be issued in phases and only in the amount needed to fund Board-approved projects at that time.
+The amount of the local bonds has yet to be determined.
+The Board is considering a rate not to exceed $40 per $100,000 of assessed (not market) value.
+Assessed value of a property is based on LA County Assessor's office, and is typically significantly lower than market value, especially for long-time homeowners.
+This would yield up to $485M for Santa Monica and $250M for Malibu school repairs and upgrades.
+While voter approval of the bonds would authorize the District with the total amount, the bonds would be issued in phases and only in the amount needed to fund Board approved projects at that time.

 How would I know that funds would be spent appropriately?Independent citizens' oversight and annual audits would be required to ensure that funds are spent as promised.